Anchor-Protocol/speculo-docs/bAssets/bAssets.md

 - A user can **send** a bAsset to a different address and claim all prior staking rewards up to that point.
 - A user can **report a slashing event** to the protocol.

-Given all five operations are asynchronous, operations are designed in an init / finish architecture for staking related transactions: (Delegate / Mint), (Undelegate / Redeem), (ClaimRewards / WithdrawRewards).
+Given all five operations are asynchronous, operations are designed in an init / finish architecture for staking related transactions: (InitiateMint / FinishMint), (InitiateBurn / FinishBurn), (InitiateRewardWithdrawal / FinishRewardWithdrawal).
 Staking transactions are first initiated by the protocol’s staking logic, and state changes occur when the transaction is verified to have successfully completed by the finish transactions.

 ### Mint